building-envelope-data/api/README.md

      and the GraphQL schemas against the
      [GrahpQL specification](http://spec.graphql.org/June2018/),
    - `test` validates the tests against the schemas,
-   - `example` validates the examples against the schemas,
+   - `examples` validates the examples against the schemas,
    - `format` formats source files,
    - `introspect` introspects the GraphQL schemas,
    - `dos2unix` converts Windows-style to UNIX-style line endings,